AntonStoeckl/dynamic-streams-eventstore-go/codestyle.md

 ## Code Formatting
 - Follow `gofmt`
-- Follow `goimports` for imports structuring
+- Follow `goimports` for imports structuring (alphabetical sorting within groups, dot imports separated last)

 ### Additional Formating Preferences

 #### Return Statements
 - Always put an empty line before return statements, unless it's the only line in a block (if, function, ...)

-#### Switch/Case blocks
+- This applies to all functions, including helper methods and business logic functions

+#### Control Flow Structures
-- Always separate cases with an empty line in between
-- Unless it's the last case (or default), then no empty line
+- **Switch/Case blocks**: Always separate cases with an empty line in between (unless it's the last case or default, then no empty line)
+- **For loops**: Always put empty lines before and after for loops
+- **If blocks**: Always put empty lines before and after if blocks, **except** for `if err != nil` error handling blocks
+- **Error handling**: `if err != nil` blocks should directly follow the function call that created the error, with no intervening code

 Example: